 For what it’s worth I was always the dweeby kid in high school that ate by themselves in the biology lab… I didn’t really figure myself out until college.
 So I really can’t convey the range of emotions that I feel in the here and now.

 Wendell was not the co-founder of Tek Syndicate though he did help me in the early stages.
 I created it myself and was the sole owner of the LLC.
 I created the name and concept while in FL, before I moved to KY.
 I was going to go to NYC to work on Tek Syndicate on my own or with Qain.
 We even joke about this in early episodes of The Tek.
 However, Wendell convinced me to stay in KY.
 KY was less expensive and allowed me to put all my energy and money into the website.
 So, that did help.
-Also, Wendell was responsible for helping us get things off the ground, thanks to his knowledge of tech.
-He was helpful.
+Also, Wendell was helpful when it comes to gettting things off the ground.

 I saw the end of the last Tek episode and some other comments Logan has posted here and there about being low on money.
 Currently, I am a 30% owner in teksyndicate, LLC and I find this statement to be misleading for a variety of reasons.